 E. The Department’s and Dean’s Recommendation

 The eligible department faculty who voted on a candidate’s promotion and/or tenure will write a summary letter that reflects the vote and represents all aspects of the discussion leading to that vote.
 The department head/chair will also write an evaluative letter with a recommendation for or against promotion and/or tenure.
 In addition to these two required letters, individual faculty members may write letters explaining why they do or do not favor promotion and/or tenure.
 Where there are fewer than three faculty members in a department who are eligible to write letters of evaluation, the head/chair may ask for letters from faculty members in other departments who have knowledge of the candidate’s professional performance.
-Letters should address the quality of research/creative work and the candidate’s potential for continued work, teaching effectiveness, effectiveness in the area of extension, service contributions, and, in tenure cases, potential to contribute as a productive and collegial member of the academic unit in all relevant areas.
+For faculty members hired under the research cluster initiative, the head/chair shall ask for a letter from the cluster leader prior to the consideration of the candidate for sharing with the tenured faculty (and those of higher rank in cases of promotion).
+In such cases, the tenured faculty along with the head/chair will consider this information in making recommendations for promotion and tenure.
+Before writing the letter, the cluster leader shall seek advice from the steering committee of the cluster.
+Letters from the home department should address the quality of research/creative work and the candidate’s potential for continued work, teaching effectiveness, effectiveness in the area of extension, service contributions, and, in tenure cases, potential to contribute as a productive and collegial member of the academic unit in all relevant areas.
 In the case of candidates for tenure-on-hire, letters from the candidate’s current colleagues as well as from Auburn faculty members are strongly encouraged and should address these same issues.